ujjawal40/fall-2025-group3/src/Readme.md

 ## Instruction for code folder

-- All classes and functions need to be in component folder
+- Shared classes and functions should live in the top-level `src/` directory.
 - Main loop code needs to be in the main loop code folder.
 - All codes need to have docstrings and hints.